bessarabov/mac2mqtt/README.md

 There can be `true` of `false` in this topic. `true` means that the computer volume is muted (no sound), `false` means that it is not multed.

+### PREFIX + `/status/battery`

+The value is the nuber up to 100.
+The charge percent of the battery.

+The value of this topic is updated every 60 seconds.

 ### PREFIX + `/command/volume`